aspiredu/django-safemigrate/README.rst

-Under normal operation, if there are migrations that must run before the deployment that depend on any migration that is marked to run after deployment (or is not marked), the command will raise an error to indicate that there are protected migrations that should have already been run, but have not been,
+Under normal operation, if there are migrations that must run before the deployment that depend on any migration that is marked to run after deployment, the command will raise an error to indicate that there are protected migrations that should have already been run, but have not been,